Discover our wide range of designer

 DISCOMFORT

-The average screen time in the U.S. is over seven hours per day3.
-If you're using a digital device for more than two hours at a time, practice these habits to help ease the effects of blue-violet light and avoid digital eye fatigue:
+If you're using a digital device for more than two hours at a time, practice these habits to help prevent eye discomfort and fatigue:

 Many adults who use digital devices regularly and experience eye discomfort do little, if anything, to ease their symptoms.
-Schedule an eye exam to make sure you're doing everything you can to reduce digital eye fatigue symptoms associated with blue-violet light exposure.
+Schedule an eye exam to make sure you're doing everything you can to reduce digital eye fatigue symptoms.

 SOURCES